• Skip to primary navigation

 Home » Cocktails

-The perfect gin and tonic (with lime and mint)
+The perfect gin and tonic (with mint and lime)

-How do you make the perfect gin and tonic?
-It’s all about the details in this classic cocktail.
-To bring that summer drink to life, add fresh mint and a squeeze of lime.
+How do you make the perfect gin and tonic with mint and lime?
+It's all about the details in this classic cocktail.

 When I'm in the mood for a warm weather cocktail that’s cool and refreshing, I turn to a crisp gin and tonic.

-With fresh mint and a squeeze of lime, it has just enough sweetness to put you in a lounging on the patio mood, but without coating your mouth with a layer of syrup.
+With fresh mint and a squeeze of lime, it has just enough sweetness to put you in a lounging on the patio mood, but without overwhelming.

 Since the two main ingredients are right there in the name, making a classic gin and tonic is easy.
 However, the magic is in the details.